 Ariga: I think it turned out to be a good choice.
 There aren’t really any other heroes who look like him: if you say “blue robot hero”, most people are going to think of Mega Man.
 When I do my Mega Man illustrations for work, the first thing I have in my mind is always blue Mega Man.
 Then I can add other elements that match that feeling: the blue sky, the blue Earth…

 Time to Get Serious!

 Kitamura: Yeah, the “serious” quality you’re talking about is different from where Mega Man later went.
 I think I understand you.
-You know, just the image of Mega Man standing there: there’s a sadness to it.
-Even his sprite has a certain gravity and seriousness to it.
+There's something sad about the image of Mega Man just standing there.
+There's a seriousness to characters like him, you could say.
 How can I put this… for me, when I see a young child playing alone, in a park or in the middle of the street, playing by himself there… there’s something so sad about that sight, it can almost bring me to tears.
 And there’s something similarly lonely about Mega Man.

-Ariga: I like that, the “sadness of the robot.”
-It’s part of what makes Mega Man who he is.
+Ariga: Giving Mega Man an on/off switch would definitely be a sadder backstory, but I like stuff like that... "the sadness of being a robot."
+It very much fits Mega Man's character.
 At the same time, I also like the hope and futurism that robots embody.

 Cut Man was first

 Kitamura: When thinking about Mega Man, I sometimes feel that it’s not Mega Man himself, but all the different robot masters that are the real treasure of the series.
 Mega Man stays the same character from game to game, but the robot masters are all unique one-off creations, with their own individual design, capabilities, and backstories.
 It honestly wouldn’t be weird at all to make one of them the star of their own game!
 Sometimes I wonder why that has never happened…!

 Ariga: They are a real treasure trove.
 It’s a shame that most of them only get used once!